mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 ---

-We followed the crater edge toward the observatory, making a note of its size by tracking our paces from the long road to Ara road.
-Its immensity was unsettling.
-If not for the dust, the realization of an insuperable absence the size of Heiko Center may have paralyzed me the way it had Jesse.
+We followed the crater edge toward the observatory, making a note of its size by tracking our paces from the long road to the Ara road.
+The immensity of the crater was unsettling.
+If not for the dust, the realization of an insuperable absence the size of a city may have paralyzed me the way it had Jesse.
 But Pomri kept me going.
 And I wondered what kept her.

-An excessive amount of questions filled my mind.
-This place was so alien to me, I struggled to understand even the minute parts of it.
-Why were the rocks so jagged and the dust so incessant?
-Were there others like Jesse, living only to die slowly?
-But I knew she would say _"Oi, kaln.
-Stop asking questions"_.
-So I kept my mouth shut and removed the curiosity from my mind.
+This place seemed so alien to me, even though I had been there just a day before.
+I struggled to understand even the minute parts of it: why were the rocks so jagged and the dust so incessant? were there others like Jesse, living only to die slowly?
+But I knew that if I asked she would say _"Oi, kaln.
+Now is not the time."_.
+So I did what my mother taught me to do once.
+I closed my eyes and saw myself through the dust from above, weaving perception together with inference to hold all of Heiko in my awareness.
+I saw it as I understood it – in the absence of sight, I could paint the image of my world on my mind.
+I saw a deep hole; as deep as the tallest tree is tall.
+A sword falling from the sky, turning the earth into dust, pushing it out in every direction.
+It was the concrete of their homes, the boulders upon which they built, cracked and heated and pulverized into trillions of rocks and pebbles and specks of dust.
+And here, we stood

 <!-- Todo -->

-I closed my eyes and saw myself through the dust from above, weaving perception together with inference to hold all of Heiko in my awareness.

 <!--
 I was first to hear the shoreline, and an odd rushing of water that I hadn't heard before.